ThuCCSLab/JailbreakEval/README.md

 https://github.com/ThuCCSLab/JailbreakEval/assets/26323729/4d1a6cbc-8ae5-4109-85c8-3ce47f658fdb

-Jailbreak is an attack that prompts a language model to give actionable responses to harmful behaviors, such as writing an offensive letter, providing detailed instructions for creating a bomb.
-Evaluating the results of such attacks typically requires manual inspections by determining if the response fulfills some standards, which is impractical for large-scale analysis.
+Jailbreak is an attack that prompts a language model to provide actionable responses to harmful behaviors, such as writing offensive content or creating a bomb.
+Evaluating such attacks often requires manual inspection, which is impractical for large-scale analysis.

-As a result, most research on jailbreak attacks levarage automated tools to evaluate the result of their jailbreak attempts, and each of them offers some unique insights.
-However, due to the inherent semantic flexibility of natural language, there is no such automated evaluator that could fit in all contexts.
+To address this, most jailbreak research leverages automated tools, each offering unique insights.
+However, due to the semantic flexibility of natural language, no single automated evaluator fits all contexts.

-Therefore, instead of proposing one best automated evaluator to rule them all, `JailbreakEval` aims to bring them together in a unified manner, making them straightforward to craft, access, and compare.
-It is particularly well-suited for:
+Instead of proposing one universal evaluator, `JailbreakEval` unifies various evaluators, making them easy to craft, access, and compare.
+It is designed for:
-- **Jailbreak Researchers**, by providing well-known jailbreak evaluators to assess the effectness of their attacks out-of-the-box.
+- **Jailbreak Researchers**, offering well-known evaluators to assess attacks effectively.
-- **Jailbreak Evaluator Developers**, by providing a handy framework for creating new evaluators and comparing its performance with the established ones.
+- **Jailbreak Evaluator Developers**, providing a framework to create and benchmark new evaluators.

 ## Install
 You can install the latest release of `JailbreakEval` from pypi: